 - This is harder to evaluate outside of scripture.

-- For example, in Esther, though God isn’t mentioned, we understand His working in His people in the captivity.
+- For example, in Esther, though God isn’t mentioned, we understand His working in His people during the captivity.

-- We believe that God is still working – though how to evaluate what actions are of God, and which are not, is very hard to do reliably.
-Does he work only in the good events and people – like Francis of Assisi or Mother Teresa?
-Or does he work in terrible events as well, like persecution and war?
+- We believe that God is still working today – though how to evaluate what actions are God’s, and which are not, is very hard to do reliably.
+Does He work only in the good events and people – like Francis of Assisi or Mother Teresa?
+Or does He work in terrible events as well, like persecution and war?

 - His working is not usually in the miraculous, not something that goes against the rules of nature, but acts with them – in coincidence and providence, and through His ongoing sustaining of His creation.

 - God is working in this world towards a divine goal – the salvation of humanity.
-But – we do not understand in the details how he is working.
+But – we do not understand in a detailed way just how He is working.
 Sometimes we’re given glimpses – especially in our own lives as we look back.
 But – the broad sweep of God working in history we’ll see only at the end of time.